DavidRandallPeters/UnrealEngine/UE4_005_Marbles1C_EventTick.md

 We'll need *Mouse Y*, too:

-- Either repeat the above steps to create a **Mouse Y** Event node, or
+- Either repeat the above steps to create a **Mouse Y** Action node, or
 - **Right-click** in empty graph space and start typing **Mouse Y** (be sure to select the option that's in the *Mouse Events* section)

 <br>